-Refuelling of construction vehicles and the addition of hydraulic oils or lubricants to vehicles, will take place in a designated area of the surface stop box compound or TBM launch site.
+Refuelling of construction vehicles and the addition of hydraulic oils or lubricants to vehicles, will take place in a designated bunded area of the construction compound site.
 The refuelling area will not be situated close to any surface water body or surface water drain.
 If it is not possible to bring a machine to the refuelling point, fuel will be delivered in a double skinned mobile fuel bowser.
-A drip tray will be used beneath the fill point during refuelling operations in order to further contain any spillages that may occur.
-Spill-kits and hydrocarbon adsorbent packs will be stored in this area and operators will be fully trained in the use of this equipment.
+A drip tray will be used beneath the fill point during refuelling operations in order to contain any spillages that may occur.
+Spill-kits and hydrocarbon absorbent packs will be stored in this area and operators will be fully trained in the use of this equipment.
 Spill-kits and drip trays will be used to contain any spillages, which may occur.